aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/importtableoptions/_index.md

 ```

-the columns(0-based) to import from data source. null means all columns should be imported.
+Gets the columns(0-based) to import from data source. null means all columns should be imported.

 **Returns:**
 int[]